Malik Akora khan Khattak: Taxation and Protection

 Rather than accepting a formal rank (mansab), Akor Khan proposed an alternative approach.
 He suggested imposing a toll on the highway, motivating his tribesmen to fulfill their duty faithfully.
 Akbar agreed, issuing a royal firman for the levy of taxes.
 Akor Khan and his tribesmen settled at Sara-i-Akora (Akora Khattak) along the main highway, ensuring its safety and facilitating trade and travel.

 Rewards and Leadership

 Akor Khan's boldness and courage caught Akbar's attention.
 As a reward, he received the areas between Khairabad and Nowshera as a jagir.
 Additionally, he was authorized to collect taxes and tolls from caravans.
-Akor Khan emerged as a potential leader who would reduce the influence of the Yusufzai tribe.
+Akor Khan emerged as a potential leader who would reduce the influence of the Yusufzai tribe.He also made two-three successful raids on the territories of Afridis.

 Challenges and Tragic End

 Despite Akbar's honors, Akor Khan was unable to become the Chief of the entire Khattak Tribe.
 His pro-Mughal stance faced opposition from rival Khattak tribesmen, especially the Bolaq Khattaks.
 Akor Khan's imposition of illegal taxation on his own people led to resentment.
 Tragically, Nazo Khan, a Bolaq Khattak, killed Akor Khan and his son Yusuf at Pir Sabaq.
 In retaliation, Yahya Khan later avenged their deaths by killing several Bolaq Khattaks.